-Add approximately 1 tbsp. of butter or oil for each cup of buckwheat, if you are using them.
+- Add approximately 1 tablespoon of butter or oil for each cup of buckwheat, if you're using them.

-Stir all of the ingredients to ensure that they are well combined.
+- Stir all of the ingredients to ensure that they're well combined.

 - Close the rice cooker lid and set it to the regular or brown rice cycle.